-The Fort Hills project is at an early stage of development, and a project development decision has been deferred in light of significant project cost escalation.
-Suncor, as project operator, in consultation with UTS and us, will be responsible for further definition of the scope and parameters of the project and its design and development, and we have not developed a viable project execution plan.
+The Fort Hills project is at an early stage of development.
+Suncor, as project operator, in consultation with Total and us, will be responsible for further definition of the scope and parameters of the project and its design and development.
 There can be no assurance that the development or construction activities will commence in accordance with current expectations or at all.
 The Galore Creek project is at a similar stage of development.
 Development and exploitation of the hypogene resource at Quebrada Blanca will require considerable capital expenditures and various environmental and other permits and governmental authorizations.
 Our Relincho project is also in an early stage of development.